Should you renovate your investment property?

 When equipping your property for an inspection, it is key to find a balance for the right amount of furniture.
 Prospective buyers can often like having a relatively bare canvas.

 This allows them to picture what it will look like to have their own possessions in the property.
-An emptier property can also give the impression of being more spacious.
+An emptier and decluttered property can also give the impression of being more spacious.

 This is a much harder task when your property is full of your things.